tomordonez/tomordonez.github.io/_posts/2017-10-03-from-zero-to-hero-linux.md

     4

 I used `cat emails.csv` to open the file.
 Used the `|` pipe to send the output of that to the input of `wc -l` which is used to count the lines.
 In this case four lines.

- the `|` pipe to send the output of that to the input of `wc -l` which is used to count the lines.
-In this case four lines.